rs/rest-layer/README.md

 REST Layer is an opinionated framework.
 Unlike many API frameworks, you don't directly control the routing and you don't have to write handlers.
 You just define resources and sub-resources with a [schema](#resource-configuration), the framework automatically figures out what routes need to be generated behind the scene.
 You don't have to take care of the HTTP headers and response, JSON encoding, etc. either.
 REST layer handles HTTP [conditional requests](#conditional-requests), caching, [integrity checking](#data-integrity-and-concurrency-control) for you.

 A powerful and extensible [validation engine](#resource-configuration) make sure that data comes pre-validated to your [custom storage handlers](#data-storage-handler).
-Generic resource handlers for [MongoDB](http://github.com/rs/rest-layer-mongo), [ElastiSearch](http://github.com/rs/rest-layer-es) and other databases are also available so you have few to no code to write to get up and running.
+Generic resource handlers for [MongoDB](http://github.com/rs/rest-layer-mongo), [ElasticSearch](http://github.com/rs/rest-layer-es) and other databases are also available so you have few to no code to write to get up and running.

 Moreover, REST Layer let you create a graph API by linking resources between them.
-Thanks to its advanced [field selection](#field-selection) syntax or [GraphQL](#graphql) support, you can gather resources and their dependencies in a single request, saving you from costly network roundtrips.
+Thanks to its advanced [field selection](#field-selection) syntax or [GraphQL](#graphql) support, you can gather resources and their dependencies in a single request, saving you from costly network round-trips.

 The REST Layer framework is composed of several sub-packages: